APLMOOC/APLMOOC/docs/course/ch4/part4.md

 The dyadic drop function `↓` works very similarly to take.
 Except now, instead of taking the first N elements, it takes everything *but* the first N elements.

-!!! note "Typing the take function `↑`"
+!!! note "Typing the drop function `↓`"

     Prefix method: <kbd>PREFIX</kbd> <kbd>u</kbd>